breez/payments-rest-api/README.md

         "Description": "Receive endpoint URL"
     }
 ]

-If the deploy was successful you should deactivate your api key now.
 ```
+* If the deployment was successful, you should deactivate your API key now.
 ### Example usage
 #### Python
 You can use `example-client.py`file from this to test the functionality.
 Take Base URL from the output of last command (example above) and API_SECRET and edit the `example-client.py` with correct values